Into the Dragon's Lair

 Into the Dragon's Lair is an adventure module for the 3rd edition of the Dungeons & Dragons fantasy role-playing game.

 Plot summary

 Into the Dragon's Lair takes place in the Forgotten Realms setting, and takes place after the novels The High Road and The Death of a Dragon by Troy Denning.
 The nation of Cormyr tries to rebuild after the death of King Azoun IV, and seeks the treasure hoard of a dragon to fund these efforts and keep the kingdom from falling into chaos.
 The player characters must find this treasure before all the other seekers.

 Publication history

-Into the Dragon's Lair was published in 2000, and was written by Steve Miller and Sean K Reynolds, with cover art by Paul Bonner and interior art by Michael Collins.
+Into the Dragon's Lair was published in October 2000, and was written by Steve Miller and Sean K Reynolds.
+Cover art was by Paul Bonner and interior art by Michael Collins.

 Reception

 The reviewer from Pyramid suggested that "for the most part it's a standard hunt for treasure", but commented: "While sounding simple, during the course of the adventure, the players must deal with not one, but two rival groups of adventurers."